 Hints for Travel in Sri Lanka

 When our journey took us to places without train connections, we hired a car with a driver.
-We asked the hotel staff to arrange for the car and driver.
+We asked the lodging staff to arrange for the car and driver.
 This always worked out.
-We talked at length with our drivers, who pointed out the sights along the way, and got good insight into the people and politics of Sri Lanka.
+We talked at length with our drivers, who pointed out the sights along the way.
+As we chatted, we got good insight into the people and politics of Sri Lanka.
 The drivers were committed to getting us to our destinations, which were sometimes difficult to find.
 The main roads and highways are newly paved and very good.

-We also had the hotel arrange for tuk tuk tours in Colombo and in the ancient Buddhist kingdoms.
+We also had the hotel staff arrange for tuk tuk tours in Colombo and in the ancient Buddhist kingdoms.
 We asked for a driver who was also a tour guide.
 Again, this always worked out!
 Sometimes it was raining hard at the northern Buddhist sites, so it was wonderful to have a driver near with dry transportation.

 Western food is readily available, however, we preferred the tremendous variety of curries with rice.
 Dal (lentil) is served at every meal, including breakfast.
 We enjoyed the 'hoppers' - egg hoppers and string hoppers - a delicious breakfast food.
 Fresh fruit - lots of it- is always served.
 What a pleasure to have so much fresh fruit - banana, pineapple, passion fruit, mango.
 The Sri Lankan diet is healthy, fresh and delicious.
 The dal is easy to digest.
 We had no problems anywhere with the food.